-It's normal to have a lot of questions when you're facing divorce.
+It's normal to have many questions when you're facing divorce.
 Fortunately, divorce in Oregon is a relatively straightforward procedure.
 Known as "dissolution of marriage," the Oregon divorce process allows you to file on your own or jointly with your spouse, as "co-petitioners."

-Rather than bring up any accusations of wrongdoing, the filing spouse simply states that the parties have "irreconcilable differences."
+Rather than bring up any accusations of wrongdoing, the filing spouse states that the parties have "irreconcilable differences," which basically means the couples doesn't get along and there is no possibility of reconciling.
+(OR Rev Stat § 107.025 (2017).)
 In Oregon, you don't need the other person to agree that the marriage is beyond saving.
 The court will dissolve your marriage or domestic partnership regardless of whether the other spouse consents to the divorce.

 To file for divorce in Oregon, you must also meet the state's residency requirements.
 Under state law, at least one party must have lived in Oregon for six months or longer.
-You can also obtain an Oregon divorce if you were married in the state and at least one spouse currently resides there.
+You can also obtain an Oregon divorce if you were married in the state, and at least one spouse currently resides there.

 If your marriage or domestic partnership contains limited issues, you can file for a summary divorce.
 This type of dissolution allows you to end your marriage or domestic partnership without the cost and delay of a court hearing.
-To qualify for summary dissolution, your case must meet the following standards:

 If you qualify for a summary dissolution, you must file the following forms: